kisscool62/datasciencecoursera/getting_data/README.md

 ==================================================================
 *description of the script*

+comments in the script are:
+- \#\# 1. is a comment describing the steps writen bellow
+- \#\# 1) is a comment describing the steps of project expectations

 1. the first step is to read files where labels are stored

 2. then test and train files are merged: